 - What behaviors or changes will the customer have to do to use my product/service?
 How much inertia and friction exists within the current marketplace?
 Don’t underestimate the power of doing nothing.
 Change in any manner usually takes a lot to get people moving in your direction.

 - How many people have you talked to about the problem you’re solving (and not the solution you’re pitching to solve it)?
 Friends and family don’t count either 😉

 Validating your Startup Idea – Doing it Right

 When you do it right the results can be quite magical, dream-like actually.
 I love hearing from founders who tell me they went out and validated only to find out they were on the wrong track — “You saved me $100k in development, just by asking me to double check my assumptions on whether that feature was really needed.”

-So when you are confronted with a Dream Crusher know that they probably care more about you reaching your dream and that all the questioning is done to help you get there faster, cheaper, and with a few more nights of sleep.
+So when you are confronted with a Startup Dream Crusher, know that they probably care more about you reaching your dream and that all the questioning is done to help you get there faster, cheaper, and with a few more nights of sleep.
 Now go out and crush your dreams (or someone else might do it for you).

 Thanks so much for reading!
 If you liked it, hit that share button below and ping me to talk more about your dreams (crushed or not).